-HP Black Friday 2025 laptop sales in Australia: early deals are already live, score up to 53% off
+HP Black Friday 2025 laptop sales in Australia: the discounts are over but there was up to 48% off

-HP isn’t messing around, with early offers going live from November 4 and the sale running all the way to December 1.
-It's not just the same deals the entire time either, as HP will be dropping new offers each week throughout November.
+HP started strong for the 2025 sales, with early offers going live on November 4 and the sale ran for a full week past the end of Black Friday.
+It's was not just the same deals the entire time either, as HP was dropping new offers each week.

-Black Friday itself is officially set to kick off on Friday, November 28, with sales continuing through to Cyber Monday, on December 1.
+Black Friday itself is officially kicked off on Friday, November 28, with sales continuing through to Cyber Monday on December 1 – and for HP at least, beyond that till midnight on December 8.

 Whether you’re upgrading a home or work laptop, or sorting the kids out with a reliable, powerful machine for school or university, Black Friday is one of the best chances all year to score big savings.

 Not sure where to start or what the best deals are?
-Leave the legwork to us, as the Aussie TechRadar crew is evaluating new HP offers as they appear, and we'll be highlighting the very best right here.
+Next year, leave the legwork to us, as the Aussie TechRadar crew was evaluating new HP offers as they appear, and was be highlighting the very best right here.

 - Want to save more at HP?
 Check out the latest HP coupon codes.